abstract-tools/foreword/README.md

 A transformation library.

 #### Why (a -> b)
-Reading and understanding code can be difficult, and can be made more difficult when using functions that work with more than one data type.
+Reading and understanding code can be difficult, and can be made more challenging when using functions that work on more than one data type.

-In terms of readability, it's easier to understand that `A.filter` is working on an array than a generic `filter`, which could be working with an array or an object.
+In terms of readability, it's generally considered easier to understand that `A.filter` is working on an array than a more generic `filter`, which could be working on an array or an object.
 The ability to have the same function run in different contexts is powerful and good!
 However, if used excessively, it can potentially be more difficult to reason about what is happening at a given time.

-`(a -> b)` will have no trouble adding functions for Map or Set in the future, while other libraries will need some form of type checking to support different types in their existing functions.
+For instance, `(a -> b)` will have no trouble adding functions for Map or Set in the future, while other libraries will need some form of type checking to support different types in their existing functions.

+#### Goal
+- `(a -> b)` is a smaller, core API, with the basic building blocks for data transformations.
+- For an extended API, there is `(b -> c)`, which includes the core.
+- All functions are able to be partially applied.

 ## Function
 ```javascript